tock/tock/doc/wg/README.md

 meeting notes available publicly, and communicate asynchronously via a mailing list.

-However, working groups are encouraged to avoid consensus-based decision-making as quickly as possible and establish appropriate meeting frequency and communication mode for their needs and membership.
+However, working groups are encouraged to establish appropriate decision-making rules, meeting frequency and communication mode for their needs and membership.

 ## Core Working Group